niranjansthaa11-code/QR_Generator_Website/README.md

   -you will get your qr
   -if you wanna downlaod click download and if you wanna close theres a option

+i used the https://goqr.me/api/ for generating the qr

 Happy learning...
 Made with love <3